 Remediation is an abbreviated program of restudy tailored to the needs of the students and may be offered only after an individual assessment of the student's course performance, consideration of statements made to the Academic Standards Committee, and evaluation of the situation by the school administration.
 Remediation is not guaranteed.
-The content and format of the remediation is at the discretion of the faculty.
+The content, format, and length of the remediation is at the sole discretion of the faculty and administration.
 During a student's remediation period, a student may not be enrolled in another FSOP course (including FSOP and non-FSOP electives).

-During the summer, the student who has been granted remediation will meet with the faculty for a specified period of time as assigned by the faculty.
-The remediation program will not be a complete re-teaching of the course, but rather a focused program that may include readings, assignments, practice problems, and discussions with the faculty.
-The remediation will be designed by the faculty for self-study by the student.
-In order to successfully complete remediation, the student must demonstrate competency in the course materials.
+During the summer, the student who has been granted remediation will meet with the faculty assigned to the remediation as required by the faculty.
+The remediation program will not be a complete re-teaching of the course, but rather a focused program that may include self-study, readings, assignments, practice problems, and discussions with the faculty.
+To successfully complete remediation, the student must demonstrate competency in the course materials.